 Well we don’t know why anyone would not want to at least give it a try, but of course.
 Any non snorkeler can hang out on the beach and take photos or soak up some of the that amazing Hawaiian sun.
 They will still have to pay the entrance fee, but we do not ask that they pay us anything.

-Both Hanauma Bay and our Turtle Snorkeling Adventure and Sail have one hour of in water time.
-But expect to be with us for at least 2.5 hours.
-We take our time and are never in a hurry…..as we say ‘We stay on Hawaii Time.”
+Both Hanauma Bay and our Honolulu Sail and Snorkel have one hour of in water time.
+But expect to be with us for at least two and a half hours.
+We take our time and are never in a hurry… as we say, ‘We stay on Hawaii Time.”

 We recommend that you do not book your tour the same day you will be arriving in case of airline delays or cancellations.
 We also highly recommend purchasing travel insurance in case of such instances.

 Please plan for Oahu’s well known traffic problems and arrive to Hanauma Bay early.
 If you are late, your guide will most likely not be able to wait for you, as we have to be fair to all guests.
 In such a case, please note that no refunds will be given and rebooking will most likely not be possible as our tours fill up weeks ahead of time.
 Please plan to arrive at least 15 minutes before your tour time to allow for traffic and parking situations.

 All tours are subject to wind, waves, and weather conditions.
 In the event of dangerous conditions we may be required cancel tours for your safety.
 In this case, a full refund or transfer of tour to another date will be given.

 Please note: Tours will not be cancelled in the event of rain.